Signed in as:

-Signed in as:

->

-> Bus Routes: 26, 45, 62
+Bus Routes: 26, 45, 62

->

-> Magnuson Park is a 350 acre park with seasonal wetlands, forest, meadows and Lake Washington.
+Magnuson Park is a 350 acre park with seasonal wetlands, forest, meadows and Lake Washington.
 Benches with shade are available and scattered throughout.
 A flat approximately 8 foot wide asphalt accessible birding (accommodates wheelchairs and assistive walking devices) trail, less than a mile long runs along Lake Washington.
 To access this trail enter on the N.E 65th street, then head towards the large parking lot near the lake.
 Accessible parking, packed dirt and gravel trailed wetlands and portable accessible restrooms are here.
 Seven accessible parking spots are located at the W6 play area lot and three at the Off Leash Dog Area.
 A popular urban birding spot with over 200 species of birds seen here.

->

-> Bus Routes: 62, 75
+Bus Routes: 62, 75

->

-> Union Bay Natural Area, a former garbage dump is now one of the top urban birding spots in the city!
+Union Bay Natural Area, a former garbage dump is now one of the top urban birding spots in the city!
 The diverse habitat has drawn over 250 bird species here.
 Yesler Swamp onsite, is a wooden flat boardwalk with bump rails, benches and some handrails for an accessible birding (accommodates wheelchairs and assistive walking devices).
-Parking and handicap parking with room for ramp are available in the large east lot near the Center for Urban Horticulture.
+Parking and accessible parking with room for ramp are available in the large east lot near the Center for Urban Horticulture.
 Accessible restrooms are available in Merrill Hall.
 The loop trail is 1.5 miles of sloped at times packed dirt and light gravel and gets very muddy with rain.
 Benches are available.
 Canoe, kayak and rowboats can be rented for birding by water.

->

-> Link Light Rail &
+Link Light Rail &